davidmurray/transition_qgis/README.md

 # Transition-QGIS
-Transition-QGIS is a QGIS plugin designed to interact with the transit planning application Transition.\
+Transition-QGIS is a QGIS plugin designed to interact with the transit planning application Transition.

-Before using this plugin, users need to install the PYTransition python library that this plugin depends on in order to interact with the application.
-To install it, use the following command :
+This plugin depends on the PyTransition library.
+Transition-QGIS ships with a pre-built library (see `libraries` folder) to make the installation process easier for users.
+However, to install PyTransition globally in the Python environment, the following command can be used:
 ```bash
 pip install pyTransition geojson
 ```